XRPLF/xrpl-dev-portal/blog/2024/deep-dive-into-amm-integration.md

 **Continuous Auction Mechanism:**

 * The implementation of a continuous auction mechanism allows arbitrageurs to bid to capture price discrepancies at a discount.
 * The AMM continuously auctions trading advantages for 24-hour periods at near zero trading fees.
-This results in immediate arb trading and maintains stable volatility.
+This results in immediate arbitrage trading and maintains stable volatility.
 * Proceeds from each auction are partially refunded to the prior arbitrage slot holder and partially burnt, effectively reducing impermanent loss for liquidity providers.

 **Single-sided Liquidity Provision:**